 Extension and expansion of PPP loans: What to know about first- and second-draw loans

-Current and prospective PPP borrowers will find that many of the guidelines on eligibility, forgiveness, and more have changed from the first to the second PPP round, which has a pool of over $284 billion and is included in the Economic Aid to Hard-Hit Small Businesses, Nonprofits, and Venues Act (Economic Aid Act) enacted Dec.
+Many of the guidelines on eligibility, forgiveness, and more changed from the first to the second PPP round, which was created with a pool of over $284 billion by the Economic Aid to Hard-Hit Small Businesses, Nonprofits, and Venues Act (Economic Aid Act), enacted Dec.
 27, 2020.
+The American Rescue Plan Act, enacted March 11, 2021, added $7.5 billion in new funding; it also expanded eligibility and adjusted forgiveness rules, effective for PPP loans approved and loan forgiveness applications submitted on or after March 11, 2021.
+(Find more on the specific changes of the American Rescue Plan Act here.)

 Read on for key information regarding the new and updated PPP provisions.
 Details are subject to change, so please check back for updates as more information becomes available.
-(SBA has specifically mentioned that they plan to issue “a consolidated rule governing all aspects of loan forgiveness and loan review.”)
+See the SBA website for the most updated first-draw PPP loan applications and second-draw PPP loan applications.
+(Looking specifically for updated guidance on PPP loan forgiveness?
+Read our overview here.)

 It’s also worth emphasizing that many of the various rules apply differently to different types of borrowers: first-time borrowers, second-time borrowers, borrowers whose first PPP loans have already been forgiven, certain industries and entity structures, and other groups within the PPP ecosystem.
 Reach out to our team or another trusted advisor to confirm the details of your particular case.